splunk/observability-workshop/content/en/other/wip/pet-clinic/10-preparation.md

 ## 3. Check Docker Images

-Once the build completes, you need to verify if the containers are indeed build:
+Once the build completes, you need to verify if the containers are indeed built:

 {{< tabs >}}
 {{% tab title="Check Docker Containers" %}}